msteckyefantis/subzero/README.md

 ❄️🎅🏿🎅🏽🎅🏾🎅🏼⛄️🎿🗻🏂
 ###2) subzero.deepFreeze( functionOrClassOrObjectToFreeze )
-Deep freeze a class, object, or function (and its prototype for classes/functions).
+Deep freeze a class, object, or function.
 This will **not** freeze any classes or functions within the input object/function/class.
 It works by recursively freezing anything of type `"object"`.

 ```.js
 'use strict';